Anselm Turmeda

-Anselm Turmeda ([ənˈsɛlm tuɾˈmɛðə]), later known as Abd-Allah at-Tarjuman (عبد الله الترجمان; 1355–1423), was a Christian priest from Mallorca who converted to Islam and settled in Tunis.
+Anselm Turmeda ([ənˈsɛlm tuɾˈmɛðə]), later known as Abd Allah at-Tarjuman (عبد الله الترجمان; 1355–1423), was a Christian priest from Mallorca who converted to Islam and settled in Tunis.
 He is one of the earliest writers to have written in both Arabic and a Latin language (Catalan).
 He became a vizier in Hafsid Tunis where he died in 1423 during the reign of Abu Faris Abd al-Aziz II.

 Life

 Turmeda wrote that he studied and lived in Lleida.
 When approximately 35, he traveled to Sicily and stayed there for five months, after which he sailed to Tunis during the reign of Abu al-Abbas Ahmad II (r.
-1370—1394), where he stayed with some Christian clergymen and traders for four months, during which time he asked to be connected to a Muslim who knows the "language of the Chrisitians", and was introduced to the court physician Yusuf, and announced to him that the reason he came to this land was because he intended to convert to Islam.
+1370—1394), where he stayed with some Christian clergymen and traders for four months, during which time he asked to be connected to a Muslim who knows the "language of the Christians", and was introduced to the court physician Yusuf, and announced to him that the reason he came to this land was because he intended to convert to Islam.
 Yusuf then introduced him to the Hafsid ruler, who inquired about his motives and authorized him to convert and offered him a salaried position.